Detrended Price Oscillator (DPO) Strategy and Usage

 • Once you attach the indicator to the charts, you can see the default parameters.

-• By default, DPO uses 14-period for the calculations which can be customized.
-The default moving average setting is simple, but you can also change it to exponential, time series, triangular, variable, vidya, weighted, welles wilder, hull etc. The default field is close, but once again you can customize it too.
-Instead of close you can use open, high, low, hl/2, hlc/3, ohlc/4.
+• By default, DPO uses a 14-period for the calculations which can be customized.
+The default moving average setting is simple, but you can also change it to exponential, time series, triangular, variable, vidya, weighted, welles wilder, hull, etc. The default field is close, but once again you can customize it too.
+Instead of close, you can use open, high, low, hl/2, hlc/3, and ohlc/4.

 Detrended Price Oscillator Zerodha Kite

-You can use the similar settings when you attach this Detrended Price Oscillator into Upstox Pro terminal.
+You can use similar settings when you attach this Detrended Price Oscillator to the Upstox Pro terminal.

 Detrended Price Oscillator Upstox

-One draw back in the Zerodha charts is that I do not find the DPO in ChartIQ as good as we expect.
+One drawback in the Zerodha charts is that I do not find the DPO in ChartIQ as good as we expect.
 For trading this indicator I personally like either the Investing.com or the TradingView charts.
-So for Zerodha traders, I suggest to swith to TradingView charts and attach the indicator on it.
+So for Zerodha traders, I suggest switching to TradingView charts and attaching the indicator to them.
 In TradingView the default period is 21.
 Check the image below.

 DPO on TradingView